 From time to time, the Company or the Bank is a party to claims and legal proceedings arising in the ordinary course of business.
-Management does not believe any present litigation or the resolution thereof will have a material adverse effect on the business, consolidated financial condition or results of operations of the Company.
+Except as described above, we are not presently involved in any other litigation, nor to our knowledge is any litigation threatened against us, that in management's opinion would result in any material adverse effect on our financial position or results of operations or that is not expected to be covered by insurance.